greg-raven/Impeachment-Chronicles/_posts/2023-05-17-systemic-fbi-corruption.md

 This should have gotten the FBI to question its Crossfire Hurricane operation, Durham’s report says.
 Instead, however, the FBI raced ahead, with FBI headquarters demanding faster pursuit of Trump under what they knew were false pretenses.

 The FBI’s actions indicated a clear double standard for Republicans and Democrats, the report shows.
-“Unlike the FBI’s opening of a full investigation of unknown members of the Trump campaign based on raw, uncorroborated information, in this separate matter involving a purported Clinton campaign plan, the FBI never opened any type of inquiry, issued any taskings, employed any analytical personnel, or produced any analytical products in connection with the information,” notes the Durham report.
+“Unlike the FBI’s opening of a full investigation of unknown members of the Trump campaign based on raw, uncorroborated information, in this separate matter involving a purported Clinton campaign plan, the FBI never opened any type of inquiry, issued any taskings, employed any analytical personnel, or produced any analytical products in connection with the information,” notes the [Durham Report]({% post_url 2023-05-12-durham-report %}).

 The report says if the Clinton campaign knowingly supplied this false information to the government, that’s a criminal offense.
 Durham claims his team was unable to establish this criminal intent, but it’s obvious it existed even if it can’t be established with emails and voice recordings.